Documentation

 MetacognitionMCSelf-monitoring, contradiction detection, loop terminationHallucination spirals. cannot detect own degradation, infinite regression"Is my reasoning consistent?", "Am I making progress?"

-51-54 abilities per domain, 311 total.
+311 reasoning abilities across 6 domains (51-54 per domain).
+Plus 139 anti-deception, 128 code, and 101 memory abilities.
 Each ability passed a 3-litmus test: must be a cognitive operation (not domain knowledge), must be LLM-executable (no external tools), must be domain-agnostic (works across subjects).

 What's Inside an Ability: The 4 Control Surfaces